zaiisao/Documentation/en/cloud-recording/cloud_recording_merge_files.md

 To merge the audio and video files of the same UID into one file, use the following command:

 ```
-convert.py -f <directory of the files to be transcoded> -m 1 -s -p 30 -r 640 360
+python convert.py -f <directory of the files to be transcoded> -m 1 -s -p 30 -r 640 360
 ```

 Two files are generated after transcoding: `100_0_merge_av.mp4` and `123_0_merge_av.mp4`.
 The 30 seconds when UID 100 is absent is not included in the merged file.
 To include the time interval, do not set `-s`.